mougithub/Quantitative_Projects/README.md

 However, in their sample answer, they did linear plus a seasinal trend which was an amazing idea.
 Learned something new!
 I am showing here what I did and what I submitted.
 Cannot provide the sample answer for obvious reason.

 **Task 2** - price a commodity storage contract used VSCode and "Nat_Gas.xlsx"

+In second project(Task 3 and Task 4) I was given a loan data and told to

 **Task 3** - credit risk analysis used Jupyter Notebook (much easier) and "task 3 and task 4_Loan_Data.csv"